 Dialectical Behaviour Therapy (DBT) was developed by Dr. Marsha Linehan as a way of treating individuals who experience high levels of emotional sensitivity and struggle with various emotional and behavioral dysregulation difficulties.
 Many people who benefit from DBT have experienced complex/developmental trauma and may have a diagnosis of Borderline Personality Disorder , though many individuals without this diagnosis also benefit from the skills taught in DBT.
 Whether or not the term BPD is familiar or applies to you, you may find aspects of the following information relevant.

 - particularly sensitive to their environment (a small event triggers emotion)

 - particularly responsive to certain events (the emotional response is intense)

 - slow to return to baseline (the emotions lasts a longer time)

 They may struggle in five areas of dysregulation:

 - Emotional dysregulation: emotions may feel overwhelming, moods may change rapidly and feel out of control, and a person may feel very angry, sad or fearful and have emotional outbursts.

-- Behavioral dysregulation: as a response to emotional suffering, a person may have strong urges to self-harm.
-They may engage in various impulsive behaviours such as drugs, alcohol, spending, gambling, eating binges, unsafe driving or unsafe sex.
+- Behavioral dysregulation: as a response to emotional suffering, a person may have urges to self-harm, and/or they may engage in various impulsive behaviours such as drugs, alcohol, spending, gambling, eating binges, unsafe driving or unsafe sex.